 Your Church in Powick - St Peters

 IMPORTANT NOTICE - the toilet is out of action at St Peter's for the foreseeable future.
-On occasions, mobile toilets from reputable suppliers are installed for key Christian Holy Times and for concerts or Life Events, where possible)

 This Grade 1 listed building has a rural location and overlooks the flood plain at the confluence of the Rivers Teme and Severn.
 The church has a long history stretching back to the 12th Century.
 Both the church and Powick village have associations with the English Civil War which started with the Battle of Powick Bridge and ended with the Battle of Worcester.

 We have started work on a project to fund repairs to the building including a new roof for the South aisle and repairs to the Bell Tower.
 This project also includes exciting plans to create a Visitor Centre within St Peter’s Church, focused on the Battle of Worcester and other important community heritage of the local area.

 Our Application for National Lottery Heritage Lottery finding was recently curtailed by the Heritage Lottery because of the COVID19 outbreak (all their funding is now being directed to an Emergency Fund) , we are not too disheartened.
 We will regroup and seek grants and fundraise for the necessary modifications needed for the church in the village.
 CONTACT US if you can help!

 Powick Church remedial works - Repair/Extension of the trench arch drainage system and toilet: